commercetools Shopify Import Help

 Variants

 commercetools attribute names can be used to map to Shopify options.
-E.g. if you have an attribute called material in commercetools and you add that as a Variant Attributes for Options in the mapping configuration, then an option will be created in the Shopify product for that attribute.
+E.g. if you have an attribute called material in commercetools and you add it to the Variant Attributes for Options list in the mapping configuration, then an option will be created in the Shopify product for that attribute.

 Inventory